Distilling Aggregated Knowledge for Weakly-Supervised Video Anomaly Detection: Experiments

 \subsection{Comparison with the state of the art}

-Tables \ref{tab:ucf_result}, \ref{tab:sht_result} and \ref{tab:xdv_result} present our main results on UCF-Crime, ShanghaiTech, and XD-Violence datasets, respectively.
-We present results for both the Teacher (DAKD$_{T}$) and Student (DAKD$_{S}$) models.
+Table \ref{tab:ucf_result} presents our main results on the UCF-Crime dataset, while Table \ref{tab:sht_result} shows the results for the ShanghaiTech and XD-Violence datasets.
 DAKD$_{T}$ and DAKD$_{S}$ outperform all the existing weakly-supervised methods by a significant margin on all the datasets.
 Remarkably, on the UCF-Crime dataset, DAKD$_{S}$ outperforms current SOTA methods, MGFN \cite{chen2022mgfn} by 1.36\%, SSRL \cite{li2022scale} by 1.55\%, S3R \cite{wu2022self} by 2.35\%, and RTFM \cite{tian2021weakly} by 4.04\%.
 DAKD$_{S}$ is also extremely efficient compared to SSRL, which uses multi-scale video crops for training, making it suitable for real-world use.
 Additionally, DAKD also achieves an AUC score of 98.10\% on the ShanghaiTech dataset, providing superior performance although the performance of previous methods seems to be saturated on this dataset.
 Moreover, DAKD achieves an AP score of 85.61\% on the XD-Violence dataset and outperforms existing methods by a significant margin.

 We further analyze the performance of the models on each anomaly class in UCF-Crime to highlight the effectiveness of DAKD.
 Figure \ref{fig:multiclass} presents the class-wise AUC scores for the Anomaly classes in UCF-Crime of our method compared with that of Sultani \etal \cite{sultani2018real} and RTFM \cite{tian2021weakly}.
 Our approach outperforms existing methods by a significant margin in classes such as Assault, Arrest, Burglary, Explosion, and Vandalism.